arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Aptitude/Aptitude_notes.md

 * Life is a disturbing episode in the blissful sleep of nothingness.
 * If I have failed in certain vertures of life then I have failed in those ventures and I am not a failure in life.
 * Only if you could count your blessings in the persuade of what we want, we should be thankful of what we have.
+* We are not human beings on a spiritual journey, we are the spiritual being on the human journey.

 ## Scratch Board